 Image source: Pinterest

-A bridal shower is one of the special events leading up to the wedding nuptials where the bride-to-be can celebrate with close friends–typically in a less formal environment than the rehearsal dinner or the wedding.
-This party is traditionally hosted by the maid of honor, close friends, or bridesmaids.
-If you’re getting ready to shower a bride with love, we’re here to make it a little easier with a list of 20 unique theme ideas.
-To best pull off these bridal shower party themes, we’ve included tips on food ideas, decor suggestions, favor options, and other unique looks that will make for the perfect celebration.
+A shower is one of the special events leading up to the wedding nuptials where the one or both of the couple will celebrate with close friends–typically in a less formal environment than the rehearsal dinner or the wedding.
+This party is traditionally hosted by the maid of honor, close friends, or members of the wedding party.
+If you’re getting ready to shower the couple with love, we’re here to make it a little easier with a list of 20 unique theme ideas.
+To best pull off these wedding & bridal shower party themes, we’ve included tips on food ideas, decor suggestions, favor options, and other unique looks that will make for the perfect celebration.

-When it comes to bridal shower ideas, a bridal brunch is a great option that can be planned for any month of the year.
+When it comes to shower ideas, a brunch is a great option that can be planned for any month of the year.
 If you’re hosting during a warmer month, you can throw a beautiful outdoor shower with tables in a backyard or garden.
-Opt for self-serve drink and food stations and let guests have a relaxing and fun mid-morning celebrating the bride.
-Make attire fun by asking everyone to wear colorful floral maxi dresses.
-If you’re hosting a bridal shower during a cooler time of year, rent out private space at one of the bride’s favorite brunch spots, ask everyone to dawn their pearls, and set up a more formal mimosa brunch meal.
+Opt for self-serve drink and food stations and let guests have a relaxing and fun mid-morning celebrating the couple.
+Make attire fun by asking everyone to wear colorful patterns or florals.
+If you’re hosting a shower during a cooler time of year, rent out private space at one of the bride or groom’s favorite brunch spots, ask everyone to dawn their pearls, and set up a more formal mimosa brunch meal.